lee-messi/lee-messi.github.io/_posts/2025-03-23-implicit-bias.md

 ### From Traffic Lights to Implicit Bias

-This same automatic processing underlies implicit bias.
+This same automatic processing underlies **implicit bias**.
 Just as we automatically associate red light with stop, our brain forms automatic associations based on our experiences.

 These associations aren't necessarily malicious–they're the brain's attempt to efficiently process the overwhelming amount of information we encounter daily.
 But efficiency comes at a cost.
 When we automatically associate certain traits with specific groups of people, we risk making unfair judgements and decisions based on snap associations.

 ### Measuring Implicit Bias: The Implicit Association Test (IAT)

-This brings us to the Implicit Association Test (IAT).
+This brings us to the **Implicit Association Test (IAT)**.
 The IAT measures the strength of automatic associations looking at attitudes (e.g., Young/Old People + Pleasant/Unpleasant) or stereotypes (e.g., Male/Female + Math/Arts).

 {% include figure.liquid loading="eager" path="assets/img/2025-03-23-implicit-bias/iat.jpg" class="img-fluid rounded z-depth-1" %}